-State Children’s Trust Funds (CTFs) and their partners across the country are helping families weather this storm together.
-The challenges are daunting, and families that never thought they would need assistance are asking for help, often from community-based services such as family resource centers.
+State Children’s Trust Funds (CTFs) and their partners across the country have helped families weather the pandemic storm together.
+The challenges have been daunting, and families that never thought they would need assistance were asking for help, often from community-based services such as family resource centers.
 The COVID-19 pandemic has created a common denominator of stress and challenge for most families.
 It has created new risk factors and heightened existing ones.
-Following are some examples of ways that the CTF prevention system is supporting families during this time.
+Following are some examples of ways that the CTF prevention system supported families during this time.

 In West Virginia and in other places throughout the country, Family Resource Centers (FRCs) are providing concrete support for families in times of need.
 Local community-based organizations and FRCs are providing diapers, hygiene products, specific types of formula, pack and plays, etc. These programs, which are funded by the West Virginia Children’s Trust Fund, are using “porch drop-offs” and have created satellite locations and mobile units for distribution of food and other basic necessities in a safe manner.

 - An FRC in Tucker County, WV commented: “Families need to be able to access resources and services in one location, not have to find a ride to go to 7 places over the course of half a day and 15 miles to try to go to a food pantry, baby pantry, diaper pantry, and get help with a resume.”